Susie-D/dotnet-pet-hotel-assignment/README.md

 ### Jest Tests

 This project is ready to go with a suite of tests that hit the expected endpoints and check the reponses.
 Once all tests pass, your job is done!
-The tests are set up in the `ClientApp/` folder.
+The tests are set up in the front end repo.
 Run `npm test` to run the tests.
-See `ClientApp/tests/http-api.test.js` for more information.
+See `/tests/http-api.test.js` for more information.
 Study the tests to see how the API is meant to be used!

 ### Pet Owner Object